 1. What am I doing to invest in my health?

 Even if you’re focused on your health, staying committed on a daily basis can feel overwhelming when you’re juggling multiple things.
 Are you keeping up with your treatment plan?
 Do you need to create a treatment plan?
-Taking care of yourself is work and optimal health is the result of making the right lifestyle changes and working closely with your healthcare team to find a symptom management plan that works for you.
+Am I practicing a self-care routine?
+Taking care of yourself is work and optimal health is the result of making the right lifestyle changes (where possible) and working closely with your healthcare team to find a symptom management plan that works for you.

 2. Am I giving myself enough time for fun?

-With all the hours we spend at work, running errands, paying bills, and keeping up with social media, it’s understandable to feel drained at the end of the day.
+With all the hours we spend working, doing chores and keeping up with social media, it’s understandable to feel drained at the end of the day.
 However, make sure you’re giving yourself time to have fun, whatever that means for you.
-Breaking up everyday tasks with something you enjoy will give you something to look forward to.
+Breaking up mundane tasks with something you enjoy will give you something to look forward to and something to focus on when you need it the most.

 3. Am I avoiding something or someone right now?